Styles and themes

 For this example, create a new blank dashboard.
 Then add a couple of button components and a metric set visualized as a bar chart.

 There are a couple of ways to apply a theme to this dashboard.
-The first way is to simply drag the existing theme from the Explore window and drop it onto the canvas.
+The first way is to simply drag a theme from the Explore window and drop it onto the canvas.

 The theme is applied to the current view, applying its styles to every element that's compatible.

 4. Built-in styles and themes